Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum two)

 If you don’t recognize the man joyously holding his pair of Rio gold medals he is Mo Farah.
 Farah had two reasons to feel particularly elated.
 First, he became the first man to duplicate the feat of Finland’s Lasse Virén and win the 5,000 and 10,000 meter races in consecutive Games.
 Second, his win in the 10k is made more remarkable (and provides that extra celebratory note) because he recovered from a fall nearly halfway through the race.

-Although none of these women won any medals in the marathon, it featured not one but two pairs of twins and, for good measure, one set of triplets.
-The top finishers were Kim Hye-song and Kim Hye-gyong from North Korea who finished tenth and eleventh respectively.
+The marathon, featured not one but two pairs of twins and, for good measure, one set of triplets.
+Although none won a medal, the top twin finishers were Kim Hye-song and Kim Hye-gyong from North Korea who finished tenth and eleventh respectively.
 German twins Anna and Lisa Hahner finished 81st and 82nd.
 Two of the Estonian triplets finished the race.
 Lily Luik finished 97th, sister Leila 114th.
 The third, Liina, didn’t finish.

 The mascot for the games was Vinicius.